nth-chile/gagesalzano2/src/_projects/Edukate.md

     </div>
   </div>

-  <p>Icons were designed in the same “fat marker” style that the symbol itself was, and certain accent marks were created to be overlaid on top of the color-processed images.</p>
+  <p>Icons were designed in the same thick marker style that the symbol itself was, and certain accent marks were created to be overlaid on top of the color-processed images.</p>

   <div class="row">
     <div>